-My early childhood was spent in southern Florida.
-What I remember most is being outside.
+My mum, a British physicist, married my dad, an American meteorologist, who was obsessed with hurricanes and so the first few years of my childhood were spent in Florida.
+What I remember all takes place outside.
 The changing light.
 Seasons of wet and dry.
 Heat and humidity.
 Thunderstorms.
 Lightning.
 Hurricanes.
 Cyclones.
 Torrential rain.
 The Everglades.
 Tropical wetlands shaped by fire and water.
 Sawgrass prairies.
 Cypress swamps.
 Pine trees.
 Avocados, oranges, mangos, limes.

 Catching snapping turtles with my dad on the lakes.
 Fishing for bluegills.
-Red-throated anole lizards changing color in your hands.
+Red-throated anole lizards that changed color in your hands.
 Blue land crabs scuttling in the garden.
-Baby turtles hatching on the full moon.
+Baby turtles hatching on white sand beaches in the full moon.
 Crocodiles lurking in the canals.
 Frogs.
 Snakes.
 Insects.
-Oh, so many insects.
+Oh, so many insects!
 Fireflies.
 Swamp cicadas.
 Treehoppers.
 Praying mantis.
 Beetles.
 Mosquitos.
 Cockroaches.
 Butterflies.
 Wasps.
 Ants.

 All these I loved and more.

-The web of life is unraveling at a rapid pace.
-We are breaking the spider threads that weave us together.
+The truth is that the web of life is unraveling at a rapid pace.
+Biodiversity is on the decline.
+Habitat destruction is on the rise.
+Our modern ways of life are breaking the spider threads that weave us all together.
 We are killing the planet, and in the process we are killing ourselves.
 All of us are complicit in this murder, to one degree or another.
-Each and every one of us has a moral obligation, a duty, to wake up to this reality and do everything we can to fight for what we love, to fight for life.
+Each and every one of us has a responsibility to wake up to this reality and do everything we can to fight for what we love, to fight for life.
 To reweave the web of life.

 This blog is about restoring the wilderness and the wild, both within ourselves and in the outer landscapes of the natural world.
-It is an invitation to unplug from industrial civilization, to wake up to our animal selves.
-It is a call to undomesticate.
-To rewild.
+It’s a call to action, to explore the interrelationship between biodiversity and neurodiversity, to understand how the health of the earth and human health are intimately interlinked.
+It’s a call to rewild not only the earth’s ecosystems, but also our human systems, our culture and communities, our minds, hearts, bodies, and souls.
+It’s an invitation to unplug from the destructiveness of industrial civilization, to wake up to our animal selves.
 To enter into a reciprocal relationship with the living Earth.
-To be wild awake.
+To be Wild Awake.